AzimoLabs/fastlane-plugin-automated-test-emulator-run/README.md

 - pick even ports for your AVDs
 - if you can't launch more than 2 AVDs be sure to check how much memory is your HAXM allowed to use (by default it is 2GB and that will allow you to launch around 2 AVDs) If you face any problems with freezing AVDs then be sure to reinstall your HAXM and allow it to use more of RAM (https://software.intel.com/en-us/android/articles/intel-hardware-accelerated-execution-manager)
 - make sure you have all targets/abis installed on your PC if you want to use them (type in terminal: `android list targets`)
+- we recommend adding `-gpu on` to your launching options for each device, it helps when working with many AVDs

 Example: